 The detached property is very well equipped and ideal for the self-catering holiday-maker.
-Outside the patio has garden furniture, Brick built BBQ to relax and enjoy the spectacular views over open countryside to the sea.
+New for 2015 is a large Conservatory with a conservatory 3 piece suite, coffee table and lighting.
+It offers superb views over the Coombe Valley towards the sea and ideal to relax in the evening with a glass of wine and watch the sun setting.
+Outside the patio has garden furniture, Brick built BBQ for alfresco meals and enjoy the spectacular views over open countryside to the sea.
 A private grassed area, ideal for children to play safely.
 Car parking is in designated zones near the property but allows traffic free areas around the holiday home.

 All beds have duvets/ 2 pillows per person/ quilted mattress protectors.
 Duvets/pillows are in protective covers which are colour coordinated to match curtains/valances.
 Guests can bring their own bedlinen/personal linen or Linen Hire can be arranged at cost.

 A 'Welcome' file gives detailed information about the property and its equipment plus a wide range of holiday brochures to assist guests to plan what to see/do.
 A selection of games, books, DVD's are provided.

 Bird Feeders/Bird Bath is adjacent to the patio giving hours of pleasure watching these feathered visitors.

 |Nearest Amenities||300 m|